mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the lack of high bandwidth network connectivity), the lifetime of the cryptographic keys for attachments is usually higher than for messages, hence slightly weakening the PCS guarantees for attachments.

-### Non-Repudiation vs Deniability

-As described in {{client-compromise}}, MLS provides strong authentication within a group, such that a group member cannot send a message that appears to be from another group member.
-Additionally, some services require that a recipient be able to prove to the service provider that a message was sent by a given client, in order to report abuse.
-MLS supports both of these use cases.
-In some deployments, these services are provided by mechanisms which allow the receiver to prove a message's origin to a third party (this if often called "non-repudiation"), but it should also be possible to operate MLS in a "deniable" mode where such proof is not possible.

 ### Asynchronous Usage